Langlands program: Reciprocity

 Langlands attached automorphic L-functions to these automorphic representations, and conjectured that every Artin L-function arising from a finite-dimensional representation of the Galois group of a number field is equal to one arising from an automorphic cuspidal representation.
-This is known as his "reciprocity conjecture".
+This is known as his reciprocity conjecture.

-Roughly speaking, the reciprocity conjecture gives a correspondence between automorphic representations of a reductive group and homomorphisms from a Langlands group to an L-group.
-There are numerous variations of this, in part because the definitions of Langlands group and L-group are not fixed.
+Roughly speaking, this conjecture gives a correspondence between automorphic representations of a reductive group and homomorphisms from a Langlands group to an L-group.
+This offers numerous variations, in part because the definitions of Langlands group and L-group are not fixed.

 Over local fields this is expected to give a parameterization of L-packets of admissible irreducible representations of a reductive group over the local field.
 For example, over the real numbers, this correspondence is the Langlands classification of representations of real reductive groups.
 Over global fields, it should give a parameterization of automorphic forms.

 Functoriality

 The functoriality conjecture states that a suitable homomorphism of L-groups is expected to give a correspondence between automorphic forms (in the global case) or representations (in the local case).
 Roughly speaking, the Langlands reciprocity conjecture is the special case of the functoriality conjecture when one of the reductive groups is trivial.